Automated Negotiating Agents Competition (ANAC)

 - ANAC 2017, IJCAI 2017,

-- League 3: human opponent, bilateral, retreatable and partial offers, emotion exchange, favors and ledgers behavior, IAGO framework.
+- Human-agent League: Human opponent, bilateral (with retreatable and partial offers, emotion exchange, favors and ledgers behavior, IAGO framework)

 - ANAC 2016, AAMAS 2016, multilateral, domain: smart energy grid,